adamgayoso/scvi-tools-handbook/sources/introduction.md

 - Rectangles ("plates") represent independent replication.

 For an overview graphical models see
 Graphical models.
 M. I. Jordan.
 Statistical Science (Special Issue on Bayesian Statistics), 19, 140-155, 2004.
-PDF available [here](http://www.cs.berkeley.edu/~jordan/papers/statsci.ps)
+[PDF](http://www.cs.berkeley.edu/~jordan/papers/statsci.ps).

-For a review of the probability distributions used by the scvi-tools models, see: F. William Townes **Review of Probability Distributions for Modeling Count Data** (2020) [@townes2020review].
+For a review of the probability distributions used by the scvi-tools models, see: F. William Townes *Review of Probability Distributions for Modeling Count Data* (2020) [@townes2020review].